asyncapi/website/content/docs/getting-started/reusing-messages.md

 Message reusability is possible inside the same document and across multiple ones.
 Move definitions to the components section and then use "$ref" to point to them wherever you need them.

-Go to the next chapter and [learn how to reuse schemas](/docs/getting-started/reusing-schemas).
+On the next chapter, you'll learn how to reuse schemas.

+{{%next-chapter url="/docs/getting-started/reusing-schemas"%}}